naggie/dstask/README.md

 undo            : Undo last action with git revert pull            : Pull then push to git repository, automatic merge commit. git             : Pass a command to git in the repository.
-Used for push/pull. resolved        : Show completed tasks show-projects   : List projects with completion status open            : Open all URLs found in summary/annotations import-tw       : Import tasks from taskwarrior via stdin
+Used for push/pull. show-resolved   : Show resolved tasks show-projects   : List projects with completion status open            : Open all URLs found in summary/annotations import-tw       : Import tasks from taskwarrior via stdin